CareTrust REIT Inc. (CTRE) Stock Price and Analyst Predictions - News Heater

-CareTrust REIT Inc. (NYSE: CTRE) has a price-to-earnings ratio that is above its average at 57.62x. and a 36-month beta value of 1.11.
+CareTrust REIT Inc. (NYSE: CTRE) has a price-to-earnings ratio that is above its average at 58.41x. and a 36-month beta value of 1.12.
+Opinions on the stock are mixed, with 5 analysts rating it as a “buy,” 1 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 AI Stocks to Buy for 2023